jerryasher/benchmarks/README.md

 ## Design Principles

+* Steps are separated into separate scripts that strive for idempotency
 * Execution and parsing are separated
 * Raw logs are archived after parsing
 * Scripts fail gracefully and verify success